pwall567/log-front/README.md

 Whilst there would be no actual vulnerability from using `slf4j` in this way, some vulnerability scanners might detect the library reference and report an issue.

+It should be noted that `slf4j` does not provide a mechanism for setting the logging level of an `org.slf4j.Logger` programmatically.
+When this library creates a `Logger` backed by an `slf4j` implementation, the setting of the logging level (whether by constructor parameter or by `setLevel()`) is managed internally, and the testing of levels to determine whether a log message is to be output uses **BOTH** mechanisms &ndash; that is, logging must be enabled in the `Logger` **AND** in the configuration of the `slf4j` implementation.

-To route logging from this library to `slf4j`, the simplest method is to add `logback` to your build (check [Maven Central](https://mvnrepository.com/artifact/ch.qos.logback/logback-classic) for the latest version, but beware &ndash; versions 1.4.x and later require the use of Java 11 or above):
+To route logging from this library to `slf4j`, the simplest method is to add `logback` to your build (check [Maven Central](https://mvnrepository.com/artifact/ch.qos.logback/logback-classic) for the latest version, but bear in mind that versions 1.4.x and later require the use of Java 11 or above):

 ### Maven
 ```xml